nais/doc/basics/access.md

 provide a [pre-made kubeconfig] file with NAV's [clusters](clusters.md).

 {% hint style="info" %}
-If you are on the inside of the NAV-tunnel (i.e. if you use the "utviklerimage" or connect using Big-IP rather than Scale-FT), you need to use the kubeconfig tagged with `utviklerimage`.
+If you use `utviklerimage` or connect to NAV through BigIP VPN you need to use the kubeconfig under the Git tag `utviklerimage`.
 Go to the directory where you cloned kubeconfig and run
 ```bash
 git fetch --all --tags --prune
 git checkout tags/utviklerimage